ivans-innovation-lab/my-company-angular-fe/README.md

 # My Company - Angular Frontend [![CircleCI](https://circleci.com/gh/ivans-innovation-lab/my-company-angular-fe.svg?style=svg)](https://circleci.com/gh/ivans-innovation-lab/my-company-angular-fe)

+This is an example application.
+The idea is to practice atomic design methodology with the help of Angular 4 framework.

 This application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
 Current Angular version is 4.2.4.
-It is a client for a [backend - restfull API](https://github.com/ivans-innovation-lab/my-company-monolith).

 ## Feature Components vs Presentational Components